Raymondkarl/Docker/Q&A.md

 ## What are the different Docker components?

 - Docker Client → CLI used to interact with Docker
-- Docker Daemon → core component that runs containers, Docker Deamon is brain of Docker
+- Docker Daemon → core component responsible for building, running, and managing containers. **It is the brain of Docker.**
 - Docker Registry → stores Docker images